adamaze/deploy-vm/README.md

-# deploy-vm
+# deploy-vm (libvirt/KVM)

 ![Workflow Status](https://github.com/adamaze/deploy-vm/actions/workflows/cloud_image_health_check.yml/badge.svg)
-A simple bash script to easily deploy multiple distros on a KVM host.
+tl;dr:
+`./deploy-vm.sh -h server01 -o rocky9`
+Deploy a rocky9 VM named server01 from the lastest cloud image, and include your ssh key for easy access

 ## Explanation
-There are many ways do deploy VMs with libvirt/KVM, but I wanted something super simple that I could wrap my head around, keep up to date easily, and I wanted it to be fast.
+There are many ways to deploy VMs with libvirt/KVM, but I wanted something super simple that I could wrap my head around, keep up to date easily, and I wanted it to be fast.
 For example, when the image is already cached, deploying centos-stream10 takes 8 seconds, and the vm is up on the network running user-data 42 seconds later.
 When validating all distros, I can deploy one after the other and be done with the 17 currently supported versions in under 5 minutes.